Department Research Projects

-Dr. Melanie Gast is the Co-PI for a new qualitative project (with a CEHD faculty member) examining the role of a peer mentoring program in supporting ESL and immigrant students in a JCPS high school.
-They will be continuing their data collection in Spring 2020, when they will be observing peer academic mentoring sessions and interviewing bilingual peer mentors (in addition to teachers and ESL students), and they will have need for transcription and possible data analysis work.
-Any undergraduate interested in working on this project should contact Dr. Gast.
+For undergraduate and graduate students (posted 2/14/23): Dr. Melanie Gast is the Co-PI for a qualitative project (with a UofL College of Education & Human Development (CEHD) faculty member) examining the role of peer mentoring in supporting English Language Learner (ELL) and immigrant students and students of color in a local high school.
+They are continuing their data collection in 2022-23, when they will be observing peer academic mentoring sessions and interviewing bilingual peer mentors (in addition to teachers and “ELL” students).
+Throughout 2022-23 and 2023-24, they are seeking students to help with and to gain experience in research assistance with qualitative interviews, transcription, coding, and analysis.
+Any undergraduate or graduate student (particularly any bilingual students) interested in working on this project contact Dr. Gast.

 For undergraduate and graduate students (posted 2/20/23): Dr. Gul Marshall's main line of research deals with social movements and sociology of gender.
 It highlights the significance of transnational feminist activism in influencing gender policies both at national and supranational levels.
 She has written a book titled Shaping Gender Policy in Turkey (SUNY Press) and published articles in this line of research.
 Currently, she is working on a project about the history of feminist movement in Turkey.
 Dr. Marshall has also conducted research on the role of trust in the forms of generalized trust and institutional trust in affecting the human intentions and actions.
 She has published collaborative articles on the effect of trust on volunteering, charitable giving, environmental protection, and peace building among groups.
 For more information, contact Dr. Gul Marshall.